Mexico confirms some Mayan ruin sites are unreachable because of gang violence and land conflicts

 Residents of the town of Frontera Comalapa, where the boats once picked up tourists to take them to Yaxchilan, closed the road in October because of constant incursions by gunmen.

-Cartel battles started to get really bad in Chiapas in 2023, which coincides with the uptick in the number of migrants — now about a half million annually — moving through the Darien Gap jungle from South America, through Central American and Mexico to the U.S. border.
+Cartel battles started to get really bad in Chiapas in 2023, which coincides with the uptick in the number of migrants — now about a half-million annually — moving through the Darien Gap jungle from South America, through Central America and Mexico to the U.S. border.

 Because many of the new wave of migrants are from Cuba, Asia and Africa, they can pay more than Central Americans, making the smuggling routes through Chiapas more valuable.
 The problem now seems to be beyond anyone's control.